 1. Poor design & installation

-‘It’s crucial that UFH systems are fully designed and installed by professional companies,’ he adds.
+'It’s crucial that UFH systems are fully designed and installed by professional companies,' adds Matt.
 When the system is installed, the warm water pipes or cables should be laid at neat, regular intervals.
 This will ensure that the heat is distributed evenly across the floor surface, rather than a patchy heat with hot or chilly spots.
 If the workmanship looks messy or uneven at the pipe/cable laying stage, it’s a red flag, and the job may need to be re-done.

 2. Not enough insulation